lloydchang/client-side-canary-deployment/docs/ANALYTICS.md

 ### 3. Workflow Configuration

-The project uses GitHub Actions workflows to automate analytics collection and decision-making:
+The project uses a GitHub Actions workflow to automate analytics collection and decision-making:

 #### Primary Workflow (`deploy-gh-pages.yml`)

-This consolidated workflow handles deployment, analytics, and canary adjustments with several configurable parameters:
+This all-in-one workflow handles deployment, analytics, and canary adjustments with several configurable parameters:

 - **Scheduled Analysis**: Runs every 6 hours by default to evaluate canary performance
 - **Configuration Options**: